-- Existing commercial uses will be allowed to continue to operate. - Although no large-scale, regional retail uses are expected, it is desirable to promote restaurants, retail stores, and recreational and maritime businesses that provide needed goods, services, and jobs to the Town. - Promote commercial development that enhances the connection to the Little River, augments Delaware's Bayshore Byway travel experience, and restores Little Creek's maritime heritage. - Seek to restore and reinvent the Town's maritime cultural heritage with low impact, context and environmentally sensitive development in the waterfront area.
-Promote development that respects Little River and the area's environmental conditions.
-The standards should promote low impact design and compact development in suitable areas while minimizing impervious areas and protecting and enhancing environmentally sensitive areas.
-This approach will help mitigate the negative impacts associated with flood hazards and sea level rise while providing other positive environmental, social, and economic impacts.
-Also see Section 2.10 Redevelopment, which provides a discussion on balancing environmental protection with commercial redevelopment, as well as recommendations for a Waterfront Development Plan.
+- Existing commercial uses will be allowed to continue to operate.

+- Although no large-scale, regional retail uses are expected, it is desirable to promote restaurants, retail stores, and recreational and maritime businesses that provide needed goods, services, and jobs to the Town.

+- Promote commercial development that enhances the connection to the Little River, augments Delaware's Bayshore Byway travel experience, and restores Little Creek's maritime heritage.

+- Promote development that respects Little

+River and the area's environmental conditions.

+The standards should promote low impact

+design and compact development in suitable

+areas while minimizing impervious areas and

+protecting and enhancing environmentally

+sensitive areas.
+This approach will help

+mitigate the negative impacts associated with

+flood hazards and sea level rise while providing

+other positive environmental, social, and

+economic impacts.